lukas-h/overview-of-firebase-for-dart/README.markdown

 ### Types of packages
 - `interop library`: library to access firebase products for specific platforms, based on an interface to another programming language
 - `native library`: direct library to access firebase products, written in Dart, therefore for *all platforms, Dart can run on*
-- `wrapper`: approach to create a more abstract API to access firebase products for multiple platforms by bundling 'direct libraries'
+- `wrapper`: approach to create a more abstract API to access firebase products for multiple platforms by bundling other libraries
 - `ORM` (object relational mapping): libraries that help you serialize and deserialize the data between the database and your data models
 - `helper`: tools that help you work with firebase in any way